mauro3/CORDS/Workshop-Reproducible-Research/tasks/tasks.md

 ### Now running the model for a real glacier: get organised with those folders

 - make a folder `research-project-breithorn`
-- setup the folder structure within that as discussed in  [Lecture 05](lectures/project-structure.md), or as deemed suitable by yourself
+- setup the folder structure within that as discussed in  [L09](../lectures/L09_project-folder-structure.md), or as deemed suitable by yourself
 - just move your code repository into that folder structure, if needed (git does not care if its parent folder is moved or renamed).
 Recommended to place it in `research-project-breithorn/code`.

 ## T13